jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 An RDAP server may make use of the "application/geofeed+csv" media type and the "geo" link relation defined in this specification in its responses without including the "geofeed1" extension identifier in those responses, because RDAP servers are free to use any registered media type or link relation in a standard response (without implementing any particular extension).
-The additional value of the extension identifier here is that it signals to the client that the server hosts geofeed URLs for its IP network objects.
+The additional value of including the extension identifier in the "rdapConformance" array is that it signals to the client that the server hosts geofeed URLs for its IP network objects.
 This is useful where a client receives an IP network object without a geofeed link object, because in that case the client can infer that no geofeed data is available for that object, since the server would have provided it if it were available.

 Although a server may use registered media types in its link objects without any restrictions, it may be useful to define new RDAP extensions for those media types in order for the server to communicate to clients that it will make